staticjinja/staticjinja/CONTRIBUTING.rst

 ------------

 Fork the `staticjinja/staticjinja`_ repository on GitHub.
-Clone a copy of your fork and get set up:
+Clone a copy of your fork and get set up.

+You will need to `install uv`_ to run the development tools.

 .. code-block:: bash